shannongamby/bank_tech_test/README.md

 [![Coverage Status](https://coveralls.io/repos/github/shannongamby/bank_tech_test/badge.svg?branch=master)](https://coveralls.io/github/shannongamby/bank_tech_test?branch=master)

 When completing this tech test I focussed on implementing the principles of OOD and TDD.
+## Set Up
+- Fork and clone this repo
+- Run the command `bundle` to install dependencies
+- Use the command `rspec` to run tests

 ## User Stories
 ```